 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At St. Scholastica, approximately 72% of students took out student loans averaging $11,395 a year.
-That adds up to $45,580 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At St. Scholastica, approximately 64% of students took out student loans averaging $11,209 a year.
+That adds up to $44,836 over four years for those students.

 The College of Saint Scholastica Undergraduate Student Diversity

 There are also 1,468 graduate students at the school.

 Of the 1,934 full-time undergraduates at St. Scholastica, 30% are male and 70% are female.

 The racial-ethnic breakdown of The College of Saint Scholastica students is as follows.

 Minnesota students aren't the only ones who study at The College of Saint Scholastica.
 At this time, 13 states are represented by the student population at the school.